Other / mixed grade configuration · Akron, OH

 What is the racial and ethnic makeup of East Community Learning Center?

-The largest demographic group at East Community Learning Center is African American at 62.1%.
-The school serves a diverse student body in Akron, OH.
+The largest demographic group at East Community Learning Center is African American at 62.1% of enrollment, in Akron, OH.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 56.2/100.

 What is the Resource Investment Index for East Community Learning Center?

-East Community Learning Center has a Resource Investment Index of 45/100 (D) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+East Community Learning Center has a Resource Investment Index of 45/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page